ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/universal/guides/music_composing/music_composing.md

 Now again, we aren't going to cover making an entirely new bank with every instrument you'll need for one track, but by now you get the general principle: make wave archive, create bank assignments, give bank to sequence.
 But let's create a hypothetical scenario in which you need a bank containing a percussion program, a PSG program, and a noise program.
 This is mostly for Gen 5, or for Gen 4 if you are using AdAstra's music hack, but the general principle still applies to base Gen 4.

 For this example, we will create a drum program consisting of the ProSamples dance kick, the ProSamples dance hihats, the PlugSound groove snare, the Battery crash and chinese cymbals, and one of the Addictive Drums toms.
-One thing we *<u>won't</u>* be doing with this program is making it follow the original keymapping, and that has to do merely with preference.
+One thing we __*won't*__ be doing with this program is making it follow the original keymapping, and that has to do merely with preference.
 I like to obey General MIDI as much as possible when creating programs, and in terms of drumsets, some of these default keymaps are so obtuse I don't want to work with them.
 Plus, if you ever find yourself in a similar situation, this will tell you how to do it.
 As for the pulse and noise programs, I feel that it is easier if you play it by ear by using the keyboard in the bottom right and mess with the ADSR and duty cycle as you want until it sounds the way you like (I probably should have mentioned the keyboard earlier but it's a bit misleading as it ignores release entirely and stops once you let go of the key).
 Do keep in mind that, unlike the GBA, the DS does not have a wavetable generator; the best you can do for that situation is import the wavetable you want as a sample, preferably a PCM16 sample to minimize noise and compression (since it's a basic waveform it's not going to be very big).
 Also keep in mind that, while the instructions for creating noise and PSG instruments are in the Gen 5 section, the steps are exactly the same for Gen 4.

 ### Creating drumsets